-- 15.165 Identify and describe people, communities, and key stakeholders22 directly or indirectly affected by the project. - 15.166 Include a social baseline study of the project's potentially affected communities23 using the latest qualitative and quantitative data and supplementing it through stakeholder engagement processes. - 15.167 The social baseline study should include: - (a) an analysis of community characteristics such as community culture and values, demographic profile, community history, community well-being, land ownership and utilisation of natural resources - (b) assessment of the capacity and accessibility of infrastructure, facilities and services, including health and emergency services - (c) an analysis of the existing housing and accommodation market
+- 15.180 Identify and describe people, communities, and key stakeholders30 directly or indirectly affected by the project. - 15.181 Include a social baseline study of the project's potentially affected communities31 in accordance with the Coordinator-General's Social Impact Assessment (SIA) Guideline (see Appendix 2). - 15.182 Use the latest qualitative and quantitative data and supplementing it through stakeholder engagement processes.
+Identify and reference relevant data contained in local and state government publications, reports, plans and documentation, including regional and community plans. - 15.183 The social baseline study should include: - (a) an analysis of community characteristics such as community culture and values, demographic profile, community history, community well-being, land ownership and utilisation of natural resources - (b) assessment of the capacity and accessibility of infrastructure, facilities and services, including health and emergency services - (c) an analysis of the existing housing and accommodation market - (d) a profile of the local and regional labour market - (e) relevant data contained in local and state government publications, reports, plans, and documentation, including regional and community plans - (f) details of other resource and infrastructure projects in the area, both planned and currently operating, based on publicly accessible information.